› Business Loans › Lender Reviews › LoanBuilder Review

 LoanBuilder provides short-term loans to small businesses.
 It originated under the company Swift Financial, which PayPal acquired in 2017.
 Swift Financial, now a subsidiary of PayPal, services the loan, while WebBank is the financial institution that provides the funding.

 The traditional product that most resembles PayPal Business Loans is a business term loan.
 But instead of monthly payments, borrowers make automatic weekly payments.
+The lender for LoanBuilder loans is WebBank.

+Business eligibility requires at least nine months in operation and a minimum annual revenue of $33,300.
 To apply for PayPal Business Loans, you will need to supply the following information:

 Bank statements are only necessary if you don’t use PayPal to process payments.
 If you do, this information will already be in PayPal’s system.
 You may be asked to provide additional financial information.

 You can apply for a LoanBuilder loan without using PayPal payments or a PayPal business account.
 You do need a verified business checking account.
+LoanBuilder requires a personal guarantee and, previously, a blanket lien.

 Potential borrowers must meet the following minimum qualifications: